Lansing Charter Commission settles on law firm, zips through another charter chapter

 Lopez ended up shelving his dissent to vote with the group.
 With member Ben Dowd absent, the commission approved the hire 8-0.

-Later, members sat down to review Article 4 of the City Charter, which lays out the duties and responsibilities of the executive branch.
+Later, members set out to review Article 4 of the City Charter, which lays out the duties and responsibilities of the executive branch.
 The section outlines the powers of the mayor and staff and establishes the roles of various city departments and department heads, including the City Attorney’s Office and police and fire departments.

 Members didn’t weigh in on whether they would pursue changes to the structure of the executive branch.
 During the campaign season, the possibility of exploring a move away from a strong-mayor system to a city-manager format was a hot conversation.